Cheryl Miller

 Cheryl Deann Miller (born January 3, 1964) is an American former basketball player.
 She was a sideline reporter for NBA games on TNT Sports and also works for NBA TV as a reporter and analyst, having worked previously as a sportscaster for ABC Sports, TBS Sports, and ESPN.
 She was also head coach and general manager of the WNBA's Phoenix Mercury.

 Regarded as one of the greatest women’s basketball players of all time, in 1995 Miller was enshrined in the Naismith Memorial Basketball Hall of Fame in Springfield, Massachusetts.
 In 1999, she was inducted into the inaugural class of the Women's Basketball Hall of Fame, located in Knoxville, Tennessee.
 On August 20, 2010, Miller was also inducted into the FIBA Hall of Fame for her success in international play.

 She is the sister of retired NBA star and fellow Hall of Famer Reggie Miller and former Major League Baseball catcher Darrell Miller.

 Early life

 Miller played at Riverside Polytechnic High School (1978–1982) where she was a four-year letter winner and led her team to a 132–4 record.
 She was awarded the Dial Award for the national high-school scholar-athlete of the year in 1981.
 She was the first player, male or female, to be named an All-American by Parade magazine four times.
-Averaging 32.8 points and 15.0 rebounds a game, Miller was Street & Smith's national High School Player of the Year in both 1981 and 1982.
+Averaging 32.8 points and 15.0 rebounds a game, Miller was Street & Smith's National High School Player of the Year in both 1981 and 1982.
 In her senior year she scored 105 points in a game against Norte Vista High School.
-She set California state records for points scored in a single season (1156), and points scored in a high school career (3405).
+She set California state records for points scored in a single season (1156) and a high-school career (3405).